It’s definitely a dilemma and sometimes a tough one to resolve. Should I Sell or Rent My Townhouse in Reno Nevada?

 Will it produce enough cash flow?

 The first step in answering “Should I Sell or Rent My Townhouse in Reno Nevada?” is to do the math.
 If you consider renting, you have to determine whether the property produces a positive cash flow.
+If you are looking for information from a Property Management Company in Reno Nevada contact us any time.
 You can get an free and accurate Rental Value Report here.

 Will there be money left over after you deduct all monthly expenses from the rental payments?
 Ensure that all expenses are taken into account – utilities, mortgage payments, taxes, insurance, management costs, vacancy costs, repairs, HOA dues, and others.
 After you do the math, and you see that there is a small profit being made, then selling your townhouse might be a better option for you.

 Even if you are only making no to little amounts of profits, it still might be a good option for you to rent your townhouse.
 So keep in mind that a long time term investment could be right for you.
 If you have any question on how to maximize your rental, contact me today.

 Will I get a return on my investment?

 Next, you have to consider investment return (ROI).
 If you choose to sell your townhouse, you will lose about 10 percent off the top of the sale price at closing costs, agent fees and other sales costs.
 Then you have to consider whether the property has appreciated and the health of the current market in order to determine whether you will exceed the original sale price.

 If you will be paying out of pocket or making very little, it may be better to hold on to the property and rent it for a while, especially if this could provide a decent cash flow.